Hypnotherapy for Anxiety, PTSD, and Chronic Pain

 Communicating expected outcomes and risks

-• Set realistic expectations: Explain that evidence shows moderate benefits for many pain conditions and small-to-moderate benefits for anxiety; in PTSD, hypnotherapy is generally an adjunct.
+Set realistic expectations: Explain that evidence shows moderate benefits for many pain conditions.
+It shows small to moderate benefits for anxiety.
+For PTSD, hypnotherapy is usually an add-on treatment.

 Monitoring and measuring treatment response